jonasoesch/p9/paper.md

-Especially for animation, there are also perceptual constraints to consider.
-Ignoring these can even lead to an increase in transition cost. [@Heer-07:animatedtransitions] Tversky et al. conclude that there are two factors that would need to be considered when designing effective transition animations: *congruence* and *apprehension*.

 # Animation

 Animation has been portrayed to provide many benefits to UX-design in general and visualization design in particular.
-Chevalier et al. have identified 23 different "purposes" of animation in visualization.
+Chevalier et al. [@Chevalier-16:animations25] have identified 23 different "purposes" of animation in visualization.
 Things like "Staying oriented during navigation" or "Hooking the user" which are finally classified into five meta-classes.
 Although this overview shows the popularity of animation in todays practice, it does not discuss any evidence that animation *actually* serves the given purposes.

 To understand why designers might think that animation helps in these specific circumstances, we have mapped some lower level "strengths" of animation described in Heer et al. [@Heer-07:animatedtransitions] to all each of the purposes (see figure \ref{animation-purposes}).